mr-builder/mrbuilder/docs/upgrade-2-3.md

-Mrbuilder 3.0 uses webpack4.5 under the covers.
+Mrbuilder 3.0 uses webpack 4.5 under the covers.
 The configuration should remain the same, however there are a 3 steps to get it to work.
 This should only take a minute or 2.
 Mrbuilder now installs configured plugins/presets automatically.